 Maritime Injury Claims Against O’Hara Corporation

 O’Hara Corporation owns a fleet of commercial vessels that fish and process fish in the Bering Sea.
-The maritime injury lawyers at Johnson Beard & Trueb represent seriously injured fish processors in claims under the Jones Act and maintenance and cure claims.
+The maritime injury lawyers at Trueb & Beard, LLC, represent seriously injured fish processors in claims under the Jones Act and maintenance and cure claims.
 Even the best fishing companies sometimes have serious injury accidents aboard their vessels.
 A moment’s negligence can result in an injury that ends a crewman’s fishing season and sometimes fishing career.
-Benefits for injured fish processors and commercial fisherman are governed by Federal Maritime law.
-A vessel owner like O’Hara Corporation, is required under maritime law to provide its crewmen with a safe place to work and a seaworthy vessel.
+Benefits for injured fish processors and commercial fishermen are governed by federal maritime law.
+A vessel owner like O’Hara Corporation is required under maritime law to provide its crewmen with a safe place to work and a seaworthy vessel.

 Vessels owned by O’Hara Corporation include the newly built ARAHO, which can carry over 50 crewmen.
 O’Hara also owns the Alaska fishing boats DEFENDER, ENTERPRISE, and CONSTELLATION.
 O’Hara also recently purchased the ALASKA SPIRIT from Fishing Company of Alaska (FCA).
 O’Hara’s fleet is based in Seattle, Washington, and its fleet of five vessels is one of the largest fleet of vessels working in the Bering Sea.